 On March 7th 2012, Mexican President Felipe Calderón, and ACCIONA President José Manuel Entrecanales formally opened the wind power complex made up of the Oaxaca II, III and IV wind farms, with a total capacity of 306 MW.
-It was the biggest wind power complex installed by the company to date the largest in all South America.
+It was the biggest wind power complex installed by the company the largest in all South America by then.
 Located on the isthmus of Tehuantepec, one of the areas with the highest wind potential in the area.
 It supplies 700,000 Mexican homes from the power generated by its 204 AW 1500 wind turbines using ACCIONA Windpower technology.

 On October 5th 2015, ACCIONA and Nordex announced an agreement to create a wind power industry leader, able to rank among the top-5 global onshore manufacturers.
 Nordex acquires ACCIONA Windpower, the Group's wind turbine manufacturing subsidiary, and ACCIONA becomes Nordex's main shareholder with a 29.9% stake.
 The deal, following clearance by anti-trust authorities, was completed by April 4th, 2016.

-With a track record of more than 20 years in the sector, ACCIONA Energy is now a world leader in clean technologies with a presence in more than 20 countries and one of the biggest renewable generation portfolios in the world.
+With a track record of 30 years in the sector, ACCIONA is now a world leader in clean technologies with a presence in more than 20 countries and one of the biggest renewable generation portfolios in the world.
 Our unique profile, with an exclusive commitment to renewables, plus the ACCIONA Group’s commitment to sustainability, make us a benchmark operator and service provider on a worldwide scale.